Visit our keyboard shortcuts docs for details

-Snow on the steep mountain slopes in the park creates ideal conditions for avalanches.
-Influenced by wind, temperature, snow, rain, slope, and aspect, the risk of avalanche can vary daily or even hourly.
+Snow on the park's steep slopes can create ideal conditions for avalanches.
+Influenced by wind, temperature, snow, rain, slope, and aspect, the risk of an avalanche can vary daily or even hourly.
 The majority of avalanche accidents are caused by backcountry users traveling through terrain that is unsafe, so knowledge of conditions and attention to warning signs is essential for safe winter recreation.

-Before you venture away from plowed roads and parking lots, stop in at the visitor center for a map of avalanche areas along winter trails at Crater Lake, check current avalanche forecasts on the Mount Shasta Avalanche Center website, and spend some time researching avalanches, avalanche safety, and rescue.
+If you intend to venture away from plowed roads and parking lots, check current avalanche forecasts on the Mount Shasta Avalanche Center website, and spend some time learning about avalanches and avalanche safety.

-Roofalanches are avalanches that slide off of the roofs of buildings.
+Roofalanches are avalanches that slide off the roofs of buildings.
 Heavy sheets of snow and ice often accumulate on roofs before finally sliding.
 Never stand under the eaves of a building, and don't climb on snow-covered roofs.
-A roofalanche can occur at any time, trapping a person under heavy snow or between a building and the snowpack.
+A roofalanche can occur without warning, trapping a person under heavy snow or between a building and the snowpack.

 A terrain trap is a landscape feature that increases the chances of injury in an avalanche.
-They include gullies, creek beds, drainages, abrupt slope transitions, or any other feature that causes avalanche debris to pile up more than on an open slope.
+They include gullies, creek beds, drainages, abrupt slope transitions, and other features that cause avalanche debris to pile up.
 Even in a small avalanche, a terrain trap can leave a person buried under deep snow.
 There are hundreds of small, innocent looking gullies in the park.
 Before you travel in or near one, think about the consequences: even a small avalanche can be catastrophic there.

 Last updated: November 16, 2020